 The mix of the austere looking building with the glass winter garden is fascinating.

 Getting to the People's Palace

 - It is the focal point of Glasgow Greens, South of the Glasgow Cathedral

 - South East of central Glasgow

-- Several local bus can take you to various sides of the Glasgow Green Park, or take one of the hop on hop off bus to the People's Palace - Pre-purchase your Hop on Hop off bus ticket in your own currency
+- Several local buses can take you to various sides of the Glasgow Green Park, or take one of the hop-on hop-off bus to the People's Palace - Pre-purchase your Hop-on Hop-off bus ticket in your own currency

 - One of the top things to see when Visiting Glasgow in one day